Are these the best classical tracks of 2024?

 Can you guess what happened next?
 Spot on: the critics agreed that Clarke was alright, for a girl.
 But this Trent chap was definitely going places!

-And Clarke was already not brimming with self-confidence.
-This article gives an excellent insight into her personality.
+And it seems that Clarke was already not brimming with self-confidence.
+This article gives an intriguing insight into her personality.
 Abused by her father during her childhood, she would suffer her whole life from a sort of imposter syndrome when it came to her creative endeavors.
-She lacked the strength to actively challenge the contemporary stereotypes surrounding women composers.
-The more her domestic tasks grew, the less she composed.

 Rebecca Clarke composer